What is the Velocity?

 Velocity – the speed of the development team

 The English word “velocity” stands for speed.
-In Scrum the velocity is a unit of measurement for the speed of a team.
+In Scrum the velocity or the velocity factor is a unit of measurement for the speed of a team.
 It is often determined with the help of so-called Story Points.
 Story Points are a unit for describing the size of a User Story and represent the development effort and the factors that influence this effort.¹ The survey of the average Story Points completed over a period of several sprints is an aid to planning future sprints.

 - In Sprint 1 10 story points are realized, in Sprint 2 even 16 story points.
 In the following Sprint planning, 13 story points are used (if the same number of employees and working days are available).